Weave Code

 • ROI: Payback period of <1 month for teams managing global apps.

-• Laravel-native: Integrates with App::getLocale() and the service container—no framework hacks.
+• Laravel-native: Integrates seamlessly with App::getLocale(), the service container, and Laravel’s localization helpers.
+No framework hacks.

-• Automated updates: New locales (e.g., Haitian Creole) are added by the community; we just composer update.
+• Automated updates: New locales (e.g., Haitian Creole, Canada) are added by the community; we just run composer update.
+No more chasing down API changes or manual JSON updates.

-• Lightweight: <1MB, no API dependencies, and MIT-licensed (no legal risk).
+• Lightweight: <1MB, no external dependencies, and MIT-licensed (no legal red flags).

 Weaver